yebin-yun/Vocabulary-Anagrams-Game/README.md

 ### What is `data`?
 This directory contains a few word lists in the form of text files.
 You should not make any changes to the ones that already exist.
 However, you can add your own (but don't have to).
 You can change the word list file in your `credentials.ini`.

-### What is minijax?

-`flask_minijax.py`, along with its template `templates/minijax.html`, is a tiny example of using JQuery with flask for an AJAX application.
-They should not be included in the version of the project you turn in.
-You can use this example to figure out how to implement an AJAX version of the game.
-Delete the two (along with `static/img`) when you're done with the project.

 ### How do I run the tests?
 The `tests` directory contains a test suite for the `src` package.
 There's a `run_tests.sh`, which you can run in your container while it's running.
 However, it is not required, since you will not be changing anything in `src`.
 Before you run the tests, make a copy of `credentials-skel.ini` as `credentials.ini` and then update it as you needed.
 If not, it will use `app.ini` for configuration.

 ## Credits

-Michal Young, Ram Durairajan, Steven Walton, Joe Istas.
+Michal Young, Ram Durairajan, Steven Walton, Joe Istas, Ali Hassani.